-I found Montego to be the perfect starting point for my trip to Jamaica.
-Its touristic infrastructure allows you to settle in quite quickly while downtown affords you glimpses into real Jamaican city life.
-Furthermore, as the island is relatively small, one can set out to do anything from MoBay.
+Its touristic infrastructure lets you settle in quite quickly while downtown gives you glimpses into real Jamaican city life.
+As the island is relatively small, one can set out to do anything from MoBay.

-The rest of Montego Bay and downtown feel a lot more real and offer an authentic feeling to those who venture out.
 To experience the best of both worlds, I can only urge you to venture beyond the Hip Strip and get to know Mobay from an Airbnb in a more local neighborhood.

 Beaches in Montego Bay